djdt/spcal/docs/source/index.rst

 * :ref:`Thresholding<Thresholding Options>` using Gaussian, Poisson and Compound-Poisson statistics.

-* :ref:`Extraction of compound-Poisson-lognormal parameters` used in thresholding ICP-TOF data.
+* :ref:`Recovery of compound-Poisson-lognormal parameters` used in thresholding ICP-TOF data.

 * Multiple :ref:`Calibration` pathways.